Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Methodology for the Gaussian case

-making our replacement not a relaxation at all, just an equivalent -but implementable- requirement.
 In view of this, it is clear how to proceed.
-We pose again the problem in (\ref{Problem_1}), with $C=\Sigma_{XY}$ as before but with $D = \Sigma_{X \tilde{S}}$; the optimal solution $a^\ast$ adopts the same closed form.
-In what follows, we continue to use the surrogate $S$ in lieu of the confounder $Z$, adding to $S$ all observable components of $Z$.
+We pose again the problem in (\ref{Problem_1}), with $C=\Sigma_{XY}$ as before but with $D = \Sigma_{X \tilde{S}}$.
+Then the optimal solution $a^\ast$ adopts the same closed form.
+In what follows, we continue to use the surrogate $S$ in lieu of the confounder $Z$, including in $S$ all observable components of $Z$.